jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So instead, I'm going to talk about winning the war.
 Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.

 To help us win the game, I learned my lesson and wrote this book.
-Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
+Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Suburban 1969" way of life.
 They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes in a mass-collaboration economy.
 Being held back from this brighter future is why our lives can be so unhappy.
 To improve our days then, the people need Techvolution.
 A new ruling philosophy that says improving our society is the only rule that matters.

 <div style='position:relative; padding-bottom:calc(53.75% + 44px)'><iframe src='https://gfycat.com/ifr/FirmActualHart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/firmactualhart-bill-lumbergh-office-space-gary-cole">via Gfycat</a></p>
 _Antagonists love antagonism._